Skip to content

 Tasks > Complete or reopen tasks

-Tallyfy enables users to complete tasks through checkmark icons in list views or Complete buttons within task views and allows reopening completed tasks with a Re-Open button while tasks with checklists require meeting specific completion rules before the main task can be finished.
+Tallyfy enables users to complete tasks through checkmark icons in list views or Complete buttons within task views and allows reopening completed tasks with a Re-Open button while administrators can restrict completion to only assigned members using the Advanced tab settings and tasks with checklists require meeting specific completion rules before the main task can be finished.

 Tasks > Types of form fields

-Tallyfy offers nine form field types including short text long text dropdown list checklist radio buttons date file upload table and assignee picker fields that can be configured as required or optional with guidance text and various validation options to collect structured data throughout workflow execution.
+Tallyfy offers nine form field types including short text long text dropdown list checklist radio buttons date file upload table and assignee picker that collect user input to create intelligent workflows adapting based on responses with options for validation requirements and guidance text.

 How To > Automatically track and run complex approval workflows